 Ben Taleblu said that constructing military bases in Syria could enable Iran to “better prosecute the plethora of proxy wars it is fueling in the region.”

-Yet Ben Taleblu added that “establishing such facilities in Syria would only present the very capable IDF with targets.
-And to date, Iran’s regional footprint has reflected more of a penchant for asymmetric warfare and secrecy, something likely rooted in its cognizance of escalation dynamics and its own conventional military weakness.”
+Yet he added that “establishing such facilities in Syria would only present the very capable IDF with targets.
+And, to date, Iran’s regional footprint has reflected more of a penchant for asymmetric warfare and secrecy, something likely rooted in its cognizance of escalation dynamics and its own conventional military weakness.”

-“That’s why Iran’s approach has been to co-opt causes, groups and states, which already have their own set of capabilities which can be marshaled in the service of Iran’s revolutionary cause,” he said.
+“That’s why Iran’s approach has been to co-opt causes, groups and states, which already have their own set of capabilities that can be marshaled in the service of Iran’s revolutionary cause,” he said.

 Shortly after the recent cease-fire announcement, officials from the U.S. National Security Council flew to Israel to purportedly discuss Iran’s alleged military base near the Israeli border.

-“The U.S. remains committed to Israel, and Putin for one knows he can never replace the U.S. when it comes to Israel, but this [cease-fire] agreement raises concerns for Israel’s security,” Borshchevskaya said.
+“The U.S. remains committed to Israel, and Putin for one knows he can never replace the U.S. when it comes to Israel, but this [cease-fire] agreement raises concerns for Israel’s security,” said Borshchevskaya.
 “Perhaps some believe that Russia can restrain Iran, but that’s highly unlikely to happen.”

 ‘Common interests’ for Iran and Russia

-She said, “Bilateral relations have grown on a number of fronts of the years: over a million Russian speakers immigrated to Israel and make a sizable portion of Israel’s population, there’s growing bilateral trade and visa-free travel.
-Russia and Israel continue to talk on the military side to avoid clashes, they have good communication there.
+She went on to say that “bilateral relations have grown on a number of fronts of the years: Over a million Russian speakers immigrated to Israel and make a sizable portion of Israel’s population, there’s growing bilateral trade and visa-free travel.
+Russia and Israel continue to talk on the military side to avoid clashes; they have good communication there.
 But Russia’s policies in the region are increasingly problematic for Israel, and while neither side would want a bilateral crisis, it’s unclear how these problems will resolve and what that would mean for Israel, especially in the context of U.S. retreat from the region.”

 As such, Borshchevskaya does not envision a Russian-Iranian schism in the near future.

-“At the moment, Moscow and Tehran have a common enemy—the U.S., and more broadly the West—and thus they are able to put their differences aside,” she said.
+“At the moment, Moscow and Tehran have a common enemy—the United States, and more broadly, the West—and thus they are able to put their differences aside,” she said.
 “I certainly don’t foresee a split between Russia and Iran anytime soon.
 Their common interests supersede their concerns and whatever tactical disagreements they have.”